Eastern Line (Auckland)

-The Eastern Line in Auckland, New Zealand, is the name given to suburban train services that operate between Waitematā and Manukau via Glen Innes and Panmure.
-Services are operated by Auckland One Rail under the Auckland Transport brand.
+The Eastern Line in Auckland, New Zealand, was the name given to suburban train services that operated between Waitematā and Manukau via Glen Innes and Panmure.
+Services were operated by Auckland One Rail under the Auckland Transport brand.
+Following the opening of the City Rail Link, the service has now merged with the Western Line, into the East-West line.

 In December 2014, all Eastern Line train services began terminating at Manukau, rather than alternating between Manukau and Papakura.
 Electrification of the Auckland suburban network was completed in July 2015, and all passenger services on this line are electrified.

 On 20 March 2023, Orakei, Meadowbank, Glen Innes, Panmure and Sylvia Park stations were closed due to Stage 2 of the Rail Network Rebuild, with buses replacing trains on this line between Ōtāhuhu and Britomart.
 The line reopened on 15 January 2024.

 Routing

-From Britomart, Eastern Line services follow the North Island Main Trunk (NIMT) to Puhinui, where they diverge from the NIMT and follow the Manukau Branch line to Manukau.
+From Britomart, Eastern Line services followed the North Island Main Trunk (NIMT) to Puhinui, where they diverged from the NIMT and follow the Manukau Branch line to Manukau.

-The Eastern and Western Lines will be merged into the East-West Line once the City Rail Link project is finished.